-(As D.20-06-031 at 47-48 clarified, the 15% Planning Reserve Margin adder in the formula above only applies to system capacity, not to local or flexible capacity.)
+(As D.20-06-031 at 47-48 clarified, the 15% Planning Reserve Margin adder in the formula above only applies to system capacity, not to local or flexible capacity.
+D.21-06-029 reduced the PRM adder from 15% to 9% for DR).

-PG&E SCE SDG&E

-Peak, transmission and distribution 1.097 1.076 1.096
+PG&E SCE SDG&E Peak, transmission and distribution 1.097 1.076 1.096 losses Peak, transmission losses only 0.03 0.025 0.025

-losses

 Line loss factors are updated based on the most recently adopted LTPP T&D line loss assumptions.
-Because the NQC values of third-party (non-DRAM and non-IOU) DR resources do not have T&D line losses embedded in them, the Demand Response tab of the System RA template will add these line losses to the value of third-party DR resources.
-The Year Ahead Summary and Month Ahead Summary tabs of the template then add the 15% planning reserve margin to the value of all DR capacity in the DR template, including DRAM and allocated IOU DR.
+Because the NQC values of third-party (non-DRAM and non-IOU) DR resources do not have Transmission line losses embedded in them, the Demand Response tab of the System RA template will add this line losses to the value of third-party DR resources.
+The Year Ahead Summary and Month Ahead Summary tabs of the template then add the 9% planning reserve margin to the value of all DR capacity in the DR template, including DRAM and allocated IOU DR.